dcluna/shen-presentation/README.md

-# shen-presentation
+# Shen - Lisp and Haskell together
-Shen presentation to be presented 07/07/2016
+Shen presentation planned for 07/07/2016